PrefectHQ/prefect/docs/guides/deployment/overriding-job-variables.md

 <hr>

-Let's use `env` as an example, because it's the only job variable that is available to configure for all work pool types.
+Let's use `env` - the only job variable that is configurable for all work pool types - as an example.

 When you create or edit a work pool, you can specify a set of environment variables that will be set in the runtime environment of the flow run.